cloud-devops-enthusiast/Microsoft-Azure/Azure Lab/Azure Virtual Machines.md

 - An unexpected downtime of the VMs can be caused due to the hardware and physical infrastructure failures.
 Such failures consists of the local network failures, local disk failures or other kind of failures.
 When these kind of failures are detected, Azure automatically moves the VMs to a healthy physical machine.
 During this process of healing the VMs, the VMs can be down for a short duration of time, sometimes in some situations there is a loss of the temporary disk data.

 - A planned downtime of the VMs can be made by Microsoft Azure for the maintenance of the Azure Infrastructure to improve the overall reliability and performance of the Azure Infrastructure.
 This kind of downtime is very rare and is done only when it is required.
 This kind of downtime is done in a planned manner and is done in a way that it does not affect the availability of the VMs.

+**Availability Sets**

+Availability set is logical grouping of the VMs which is used for the high availability of the VMs.
+This feature helps in keeping the VMs up at the time when even a single point in the VM gets down due to any reason it will not be impacting any other VMs in the availability set.
+The grouping ensures that the all the VMs in the availability set are not updated or rebooted at the same time.

+Characteristics of Availability Sets:

+- All virtual machines of the same availability set should be in the same region and same subscription, should have the same softwares installed in place and should be performing the similar or identical set of functionalities.

+- Azure ensures that the virtual machines from a single availability set are placed in different sevrer racks, storage units and network switches.
+This ensures that if any of the hardware fails then it will not affect the other VMs in the availability set and If it fails then the availability set would still be available and will be serving the customers.

+- Azure allows you to create a virtual machine and availability set at the same time.
+You can also add an existing virtual machine to an availability set but if you have your VM in one of the availability set then you can't move it to another availability set and if you want to do so then you need to delete the VM and recreate it in the new availability set.

+- You can create availability set using Azure Portal, Azure Resource Manager Templates, scripting and API tools.

+Things to keep in mind while creating an Availability Set:

+- Considering the redundancy: To attain the high availability of the VMs, place you VM in an availability set.

+- Considering seperation of application tiers: Each application tiers should be placed in a seperate availability set.
+This will ensure that the VMs are not affected by the single point of failure.
+This will also ensure that your VMs are not updated or rebooted at the same time.

+- Consider load balancing: For the high availability and network performance of the VMs, you should create a load balanced availability set.
+Load balancer distributes the network traffic between the VMs in the availability set using Azure Load balancer across multiple VMs in the availability set.

+- Consider Managed Disks: You can make use of the Azure managed disks with your azure virtual machines across the availability sets for the block level storage.